rstens/docs/README.md

     provide guidance to the BC Bid team and will communicate with Business Leadership if needed.

--   System Integrator - CGI - These are the developers of the system and will provide bug fixes for the issues that were found and needed to be fixed.
+-   System Integrator -  - These are the developers of the system and will provide bug fixes for the issues that were found and needed to be fixed.